Umm Kulthum bint Uqba

 Umm Kulthūm bint ʿUqba (أُمُّ كُلثُوم بِنْتِ عُقبَة) (c.
-610–654) was a companion of the Islamic prophet Muhammad.
-A verse of the Qur'an, 60:10, was declared in response to her situation.
+610–654) was a follower or companion (Sahabiyyah) of the Islamic prophet Muhammad.
+A verse of the Qur'an, 60:10, was revealed in response to her situation.

 Emigration

 Born in Mecca, she was the daughter of Uqba ibn Abu Mu'ayt and Arwa bint Kurayz; hence Caliph Uthman was her uterine half-brother.
 Their mother Arwa was a first cousin of Muhammad.

 Umm Kulthum's father Uqba was an outspoken opponent of Muhammad, but she became a Muslim before 622.
 She remained in Mecca after the Hijra.
 Uqba was killed at the Battle of Badr in 624.

 After the Treaty of Hudaybiyyah in 628, Umm Kulthum left Mecca for Medina in the company of a man from the Khuza'a tribe.
 Her brothers, Walid and Ammara, pursued her, and she arrived in Medina only one day ahead of them.
 Her brothers asked Muhammad to return her to them, in accordance with the treaty, which stated that Muslims who escaped from Mecca to Medina should be returned to their families.
 Umm Kulthum pleaded that "women are weak" and that she might not have the strength to remain firm in her faith if she had to live among polytheists.
 Muhammad then announced the new revelation:

 After this prophecy, he pointed out that the word in the treaty for "escaped people" was masculine, so it did not apply to women.
 However, escaped women must be tested for the genuineness of their faith.
 Umm Kulthum was asked whether she had come to Medina "for love of Allah and his Apostle and Islam" or whether she was seeking or escaping a husband or hoping to make money.
 After she had passed the test, Muhammad told her brothers: "Allah has broken the treaty regarding women by what you know, so leave."

 Other women then followed Umm Kulthum's example and also left Mecca for Medina.